 Stress is an inevitable part of life so the better that you are able to manage stress, the better off you will be in terms of also managing tinnitus.
 Likewise, the better control you have over your tinnitus, the less it will cause additional stress to you.

 An important step in reducing stress is to avoid and manage triggers.
 Once you are able to identify your triggers, you can adapt your lifestyle to minimize the likelihood of encountering them.

-It may be impossible to completely avoid triggers and as such, it's important to have a plan to manage stress when life throws curveballs.
+It may be impossible to completely avoid triggers and as such, it's important to have a plan to keep stress under control when life throws curveballs.
 Practicing mindfulness based stress reduction can be a powerful tool for feeling at peace.
 Consider the seven fundamental attitudes for practicing mindfulness according to Jon Kabat Zinn:

 - Acceptance: Being present in the moment and taking things as they are.